johnpeart/johnpeart.github.io/_blogpost/2019-04-20-eurovision-first-listens.md

   But who is *actually* going to win?
 You decide!
 Tune in on 14, 16 and 18 May 2019.

-  [^win]: I do actually have a pretty decent track record of predicting acts in the Top 5, and have called the winner in 4 of the last 7 years — but let’s put that down to luck more than skill!
+  [^win]: I do actually have a pretty decent track record of predicting acts in the Top 5, and have called the winner in 4 of the last 7 years based on this once-only album listen — but let’s put that down to luck more than skill!

 ---